ntbfin00/VERSUS/README.md

 # VERSUS
-### Void Extraction in Real-space from SUrveys and Simulations
+### Void Extraction in Real-space of Spherical UnderdensitieS
-Void-finding with optional real-space reconstruction for use with both simulated data and survey data.
-The following void-types will be implemented:
+Spherical underdensity void-finding with optional real-space reconstruction for use with both simulated and survey data.
+Adaptation of the [Pylians3](https://github.com/franciscovillaescusa/Pylians3) code.
-- Spherical based voids (based on [Pylians3](https://github.com/franciscovillaescusa/Pylians3))
-- Voxel based voids
-- Zobov based voids

 ## Requirements